WEST DOVER -- The A.M. Express chair lift rides are Mount Snow season pass holders' best chance of getting the freshest tracks of the season.

 When reaching the top, my brother decided that snowboarding in the trees would be the best idea on a day when the mountain reported 36 inches of new snow.
 The woods were still bare because snow had been melting and with little to no snowfall in the past few weeks, snow from Nemo was the only covering some spots had.

 I hit a few rocks, but I floated on powder for most of that ride.
 On regular trails, there were groomed sections.
-The left and right sides of trails still had untouched powder -- a glorious find for many weekend thrill seekers.

 "This is the second big storm of the year," said Pete Ripley, owner of Invasion Board Shop in West Dover.
 "The wind gets this bad about four or five times a year."